 - A pet will suspend all judgement because they just want to be with you

-(List provided by TrustedHousesitters.
+(Edited from Valentine’s Day list provided by TrustedHousesitters.
 Used with permission.)

-Is house sitting for you or do you prefer hotels?
+Is house sitting right for you?